Steven Seagal: Lawman: Production

-Season 3 production
+Season 3

 In February 2011, A&E announced that the series would begin production on Season 3 episodes.
 Two episodes were scheduled to be aired beginning on January 4, 2012.
-The episodes were announced by A&E, who created Facebook page for the series and listed in the TV guide.
+The episodes were announced by A&E, who created a Facebook page for the series and listed in the TV guide.
 Shortly before the episodes were to be aired, the web and Facebook pages about the series were removed.
 A&E made no announcements about the sudden suspension of Season 3 or whether there would be a third season.
 A&E didn't answer inquiries, letters, or emails from fans.

 It was announced on May 16, 2013, that the third season would air on Reelz starting in January 2014.
 Episodes from the first two seasons began airing on June 6, 2013.
 Season 3 premiered on January 2, 2014, with the airing of two new episodes.
 A third new episode aired on January 9, 2014.
-Five additional episodes for Season 3 have yet to be aired.
+While the remaining five episodes were released later in January and February.